Skip to content

 Maguire scanned the brains of taxi drivers and compared them to bus drivers — people who also drove through London daily but followed fixed routes.
 The taxi drivers showed measurably enlarged posterior hippocampi — the region associated with spatial memory and navigation.
 Bus drivers did not.

-The brain doesn't care how old you are when you start demanding something new from it.
-It cares that you're demanding something new, and that you sustain the demand.
+Your brain does not care how old you are when you start demanding something new from it.
+It cares that you are demanding something new, and that you sustain the demand.

-We sat with Maguire's results for a while.
-There's something moving about them — the image of a 45-year-old cabbie hunched over laminated maps in the evenings, quizzing himself on the route from Piccadilly to Blackheath, his hippocampus quietly growing in response to the effort.
-The brain building itself to meet the challenge, regardless of when the challenge arrived.
+The image of a 45-year-old cabbie hunched over laminated maps in the evenings, quizzing himself on the route from Piccadilly to Blackheath, his hippocampus quietly growing in response to the effort — that is what your biology makes available to you, regardless of when you begin.

 The concept of anicca — impermanence — is foundational to Buddhist philosophy.
 Nothing is fixed.
 Not the world, not the self, not the mind.
 Identity is not a solid thing but a process, a river that looks stable from the bank but is never the same water twice.

-The related concept of anatta — no fixed self — carries a radical implication.
+The related concept of anatta — no fixed self — carries a radical implication you can use right now.
 If there is no permanent "you," then "I'm not a math person" or "I can't learn at my age" is not identity.
-It's a story about a pattern.
+It is a story about a pattern.
 Patterns shift.

 When Lazar's scans show the amygdala shrinking after eight weeks of a practice developed by Buddhist monks 2,500 years ago, validated by MRI they could never have imagined — ancient observation and modern measurement are confirming the same truth from opposite directions.